 Dr. Kathleen Hetherington, president of Howard Community College, has dedicated her career in higher education to advancing the mission of community colleges.
 With more than 35 years of progressively responsible community college leadership experience, Dr. Hetherington is the fourth president of Howard Community College (HCC) and the first to be a community college graduate.

 With her student-centered approach to leadership, she has revamped the college strategic planning process, added academic programs in high-demand fields, and focused on increasing degree completion and transfer to four-year colleges and universities.
-At the conclusion of the 2014–2015 academic year, Howard Community College experienced an 86 percentage point increase in its graduation rate over the past six years.
-This record achievement is the highest increase seen across all of Maryland’s 16 community colleges and exceeds the statewide average.
+At the conclusion of the 2016–2017 academic year, more than 1,300 students received an associate degree or certificate.
+Looking across a seven-year period, the college’s graduation rate increased a record 92 percent—the highest percentage increase among all of Maryland’s 16 community colleges.

 Calling Howard Community College “one of the stars,” First Lady Michelle Obama participated in a panel discussion with Dr. Hetherington and students, as part of the First Lady’s Reach Higher initiative.
 The First Lady emphasized the important work taking place at Howard Community College to ensure students have an affordable education that leads to successful employment upon graduation.

 Well-respected by her peers in higher education, the Association of Community College Trustees (ACCT) named Dr. Hetherington as its recipient of the 2014 Chief Executive Officer Award, which recognizes the outstanding contributions and leadership of a community college president.
 Dr. Hetherington received this award after her selection as the ACCT Northeast Region CEO.
 This honor resulted in the Maryland State Senate presenting Dr. Hetherington with an official proclamation at one of its 2015 meetings.